Yoast/Yoast-SEO-for-TYPO3/Documentation/Configuration/SnippetPreview/Index.rst

 -----------------------------------
 Sometimes only a check on doktype isn't enough for disabling the snippet preview.
 For example if you want to hide the snippet preview on detail pages of for example a news item, you need more than a check on a doktype.
 That is why you can also disable the snippet preview based on PageTs.
-Below an example to hide page if it is a subpage of page with id 4.
+Below is an example of how to how the snippet preview if the page is a subpage of page with id 4.

 .. code-block:: typoscript

-    [PIDupinRootline = 4]
+    [4 in tree.rootLineParentIds]
         mod.web_SeoPlugin {
             disableSnippetPreview = 1
         }